|The YD Soldiers Personal Hygiene

 division in 4 days if the division was in a temporary noncombat status.

-bath equipment.
+additional bath equipment.
 It was recommended that bath facilities be provided organically with all types of divisions.
-The 9th Infantry Division reported, for example, that corps shower units with clothes turn-in
+The 9th Infantry Division reported, for example, that corps shower units with

 The 2d Armored Division reported that during combat a bathing unit was always available to troops.
 Troops were rotated to get showers frequently.
 The 35th Infantry Division, on the other hand,